Comprehensive Metabolic Panel (CMP)

 Interpreting test results

-A test report for a comprehensive metabolic panel will typically list each of the 14 items measured and what the levels were in your sample.
+A test report for a CMP will typically list each of the 14 items measured and what the levels were in your sample.
 Be aware that several different units are used depending on the specific measurement.

 To illustrate the potential differences in reference ranges, the following table shows common normal ranges as described by the American Board of Internal Medicine (ABIM) and the National Library of Medicine’s A.D.A.M.
 Medical Encyclopedia: